seaweedfs/seaweedfs-operator/README.md

 $ cd seaweedfs-operator

 # register the CRD with the Kubernetes
-$ make install
+$ make deploy

-# run the operator locally outside the Kubernetes cluster
+# build the operator image
-$ make run ENABLE_WEBHOOKS=false
+$ make docker-build

+# load the image into Kind cluster
+$ kind load docker-image seaweedfs/operator:v0.0.1

 # From another terminal in the same directory
 $ kubectl apply -f config/samples/seaweed_v1_seaweed.yaml